- Protein sequence, structure and function

 The SMILES notation is also used for ligands, not for entire proteins.

 Likewise structural biologists have (ab-)used the ProteinDataBank (PDB) format intensively from the beginning.
 The format is column-based and thus ill-suited to describe entries with more than e.g. 99999 atoms or 9999 residues (see below for a superceding format PDBx/mmcif).
+There is also a the new mmtf format, which is beyond the scope of this course.

 ATOM 263 N ALA A 35 1.429 34.959 -16.825 1.00 35.48 N